 So, what is celiac disease?
 It’s a digestive disorder that harms the small intestine, when people eat foods that contain gluten, such as wheat, barley, or rye.
 This can lead to serious stomach and digestion issues, chronic bloating, excessive gas, as well as withhold important nutrients from the body, such as calcium and iron.
 Aside from damaging your digestive system, celiac disease can also negatively impact other areas of your overall health, like your teeth and mouth.

-4 Ways Celiac Disease Can Impact Your Dental Health
+4 Ways Celiac Disease Affects Your Dental Health

 Cavities – Recent dental studies have shown that children with celiac disease may be more susceptible to tooth decay and cavities.
 Why?
 There seems to be a slight difference in the tooth structure of kids who have celiac disease, and it could be because children with celiac disease don’t get enough calcium and phosphorous, two key nutritional building blocks that are essential to keep your teeth and gums healthy.
 Maintaining regular dental exams and teeth cleanings (twice a year), including topical fluoride treatments, can go a long ways towards battling tooth decay for all kids, and especially kids with celiac disease.

 Tooth Enamel Defects – For kids seven and younger, celiac disease can disrupt the enamel formation of their baby teeth, as well as their permanent teeth.
 This can result in enamel defects, which are evident by the appearance of white, or yellow, spots or streaks.
 While the damage to the tooth enamel is permanent, our dental team can help children and adults keep their teeth healthy and cavity free through regular exams and cleanings, as well as offer cosmetic solutions for damaged teeth, using veneers, dental bonding, or crowns.